Aedes albopictus: Invasive species

 Since the mid-1960s, the tiger mosquito has spread to Europe, the Americas, the Caribbean, Africa, Iceland, and the Middle East.
 As of 2008 Ae. albopictus was one of the 100 world's worst invasive species according to the Global Invasive Species Database.

 As of 2006, Ae. albopictus was not native to Australia and New Zealand.
 The species was introduced there multiple times, but has yet to establish itself.
 This is due to the well-organized entomological surveillance programs in the harbors and airports of these countries.
 Nevertheless, as of 2006 it has become domestic on the islands in the Torres Strait between Queensland, Australia, and New Guinea.

 In Europe, Asian tiger mosquitos first emerged in Albania in 1979, introduced through a shipment of goods from China.
-In 1990–1991, they were most likely brought to Italy in used tires from Georgia (USA), and since then have spread throughout the entire mainland of Italy, as well as parts of Sicily and Sardinia.
+In 1990–1991, they were most likely brought to Italy in used tires from Georgia (U.S.), and since then have spread throughout the entire mainland of Italy, as well as parts of Sicily and Sardinia.
 Since 1999, they have established themselves on the mainland of France, primarily southern France.
 In 2002, they were also discovered in a vacation town on the island of Corsica, but did not completely establish themselves there until 2005.
 In Belgium, they were detected in 2000 and 2013, in 2001 in Montenegro, 2003 in Canton Ticino in southern Switzerland, and Greece, 2004 in Spain and Croatia, 2005 in the Netherlands and Slovenia, 2006 in Bosnia and Herzegovina and 2022 in Cyprus.
 In the fall of 2007, the first tiger mosquito eggs were discovered in Rastatt (Baden-Wuerttemberg, Germany).
 Shortly before, they were found in the northern Alps of Switzerland in Canton Aargau.
 Since 2010, it has also been sighted increasingly in Malta during summer.
 In September 2016, Public Health England found eggs, though no mosquitos, in a lorry park at Folkestone service station on the M20, near Westenhanger, which is 6 miles West of the Eurotunnel.
 The Swiss Autobahns are especially of concern.
 Governments and universities in Switzerland cooperate every year to monitor the invasion using traps at Autobahn rest stations, and also at airports and commercial hubs.
 In Slovakia, two independent observations events have been observed in recent years: first in 2012 near Košice and the second in 2023 in the populated Ružinov borough of Bratislava.
 The species had failed to settle during the first occurrence but had likely settled in the latter, increasing the risk of concern for public health and safety.